 In the early 1860’s, Swedish immigrant Frederick Erickson, a railroad builder, decided to become a farmer.
 He purchased 1100 acres in St. Lawrence Township, Minnesota, just beyond the end of the railroad line he had built.
 He called it Oak Farm.
-His family home, which we call Oak Manor, was completed in 1862.
+His family home was completed in 1862.
 Over the years, it has had many owners and many “looks” (see pictures below), and was even used for a while as a stagecoach stopover.
-This is what it looks like now.
+This is what it looked like when we bought it.

 The house originally had a large cupola on top.
 The third floor comprised the living quarters for girls who prepared meals and kept up the house.
 We’ve found evidence of at least three fires which occurred there.